 EDCI and Durham’s Partnership for Children support family access to the NC Prekindergarten program.
 Bilingual application assistance is provided to families at the EDCI office by trained staff and volunteers.

 Transition to Kindergarten Initiative

 A series of special events and resources offered by Durham’s Partnership for Children and Durham Public Schools throughout the year for teachers and families to help make the transition to kindergarten smooth.

 This summer program, through Duke’s Office of Durham and Regional Affairs, helps incoming kindergartners at Y.E.
 Smith Elementary School who haven’t had any experience in a childcare setting prepare for kindergarten.

 Triple P (Positive Parenting Program) gives parents with young children simple tips to help manage challenging behaviors in positive and effective ways.
 Several EDCI staff members and partners are trained and available to share Triple P tips with interested families.

-Healthy Families Durham and Jumpstart
+Healthy Families Durham